Published November 8, 2018 in Warp & Woof

 It will likely be a major label that determines whose music gets promoted.
 Indie labels try to compete, but the market segmentation of audiences that existed for AM/FM terrestrial radio has largely disappeared, replaced by Sirius/XM and Pandora who have services based on genre “channels”.
 But Spotify, Apple and Amazon (the biggest streaming services) do not.
 Hence, the majors promoting artists by name once again have all the market clout.

 Alternative rock has now become a meaningless category.
-Perhaps all “genres” have disappeared, leading some critics to claim that rock, itself, is.
+Perhaps all “genres” have disappeared, leading some critics to claim that rock, itself, is dead.

 Yet, new bands keep coming.
 They all have been inspired by some previous artist.
 Their motivation can be creative just as much as commercial.
 Two very different bands, both legitimately rock-oriented, both artistic, have sprung up in this new digital distribution environment.
 AWOLNATION (they prefer all caps) and Deaf Wish have chosen to pursue separate styles, while tracing their lineage from former rock genres that an aging aficionado like me can appreciate.
 They are both edgy, if not truly angry.
 Aaron Bruno’s AWOLNATION mixes Bruce Springsteen’s “industrial” rock ballad sound with a predominately EDM beat, and Australia’s Deaf Wish emerges directly from noise and metal, from Sonic Youth/Velvet Underground roots.

 Three other tracks on that first album illustrate the group’s range.
-Reviewers attribute the “group” to being basically.”
-It is firmly in the EDM tradition — all production, little solo artistry. and use drums as the foundation for the beat, simple rhyming lyrics, rapper style in Burn It Down, punk style in Soul Wars.
+Reviewers attribute the “group” to being basically Aaron Bruno “and friends.”
+It is firmly in the EDM tradition — all production, little solo artistry.
+Burn It Down and Soul Wars use drums as the foundation for the beat, simple rhyming lyrics, rapper style in Burn It Down, punk style in Soul Wars.
 Both songs have very fast tempos, hard to imagine them as dance music, but perhaps that’s because I don’t know what dances look like anymore!

 Burn It Down’s first verse starts: